All three events require advance booking. Booking forms are provided to members with the bimonthly Newsletter.

 The Reception is honoured to have as guests the Presidents of other Scottish Associations in the East Midlands of England.

-The premier event of the year, the Burns Anniversary Dinner (or Burns Supper) is held on the Saturday evening closest to the anniversary of the Bard's birth (25th January).
+The premier event of the year, the Burns Anniversary Dinner (or Burns Supper) is held on the Saturday evening closest to the anniversary of the Bard's birth (25th January); (we may need to vary the date for 2021 due to venue availability).
 While a very formal event, the evening, as Burns himself would have wished, is full of amusing speeches, "sangs and clatter".

 The format has changed little since the first event in 1891.
 The first half comprises the Selkirk Grace followed by a four course meal, including of course the parade of and Address to the Haggis.
 It is customary during the address for the reciter to remove the chef's hat with his dagger (or skean dhu).
 (Experienced chefs ensure they are wearing a tall hat!!).